How to Install OpenJDK 25 on Debian 13, 12 and 11

 Build tools failing with “JAVA_HOME is not defined” or pointing to an incorrect path means the environment variable needs configuration.
 Identify the correct path for your installation:

-Add the export statement to your shell configuration file using the path from the command above:
+Add the export statement to your shell configuration file using the detected path:

 Bytecode Version Mismatch Errors

-Errors mentioning “unsupported major.minor version” or “class file version X.Y” occur when code compiled with a newer Java version runs on an older JRE.
+Errors mentioning “unsupported major.minor version” or “class file version 69.0” occur when code compiled with Java 25 runs on an older JRE.
 Verify your compiler and runtime versions match:

 java --version